extra2000/openfortivpn/README.md

 ```

-## Allow other devices to use VPN connection
+## Allow other machines to use VPN connection

-Suppose that your minion's LAN IP address is `192.168.1.2` and the other device that you want to give VPN access is `192.168.1.10`
+Suppose that your minion's LAN IP address is `192.168.1.2` and the other machine that you want to give VPN access is `192.168.1.10`

 On the minion, execute the following command:
 ```